Eliazgit/new-repository-pull/README.md

-# new-repository-pull
+# new-repository-pull-to my friends
-from original to local
+from original to local -   jejejej another item there..!!!